 Its Swiss headquarters, built in an unusual shape inspired by a football stadium, was completed only 13 years ago at a cost of 240 million Swiss francs.

 Interest in India

-Infantino won election to a second four-year presidential term in June, continuing his grip on an organization that forced out Blatter and Blatter’s long-time protégé, Michel Platini, as president of European football body UEFA.
-Infantino, who had been Platini’s general secretary at UEFA, also was investigated and cleared by a FIFA ethics committee over his use of private jets.
+Infantino won election to a second four-year presidential term in June, continuing his grip on an organization that forced out Blatter and Blatter's long-time protégé, Michel Platini, as president of European football body UEFA.
+Infantino, who was Platini’s general secretary at UEFA, also was investigated and cleared by a FIFA ethics committee over his use of private jets.

 Praful Patel, president of the All India Football Federation, told India sports magazine Sportstar that he is exploring ways to set up a FIFA office in New Delhi.